jeppevammenkristensen/auto-spectre/README.md

 * MoreChoicesText.
 If set this will be displayed when you reach the end of the page size
 * InstructionsText (only for multiselect).
 This is custom text to guide them to select mulitiple items
 * HighlightStyle
+* EnableSearch ( and SearchPlaceholderText).
+This will enable search to limit displayed drop down values.
+The SearchPlaceholderText can control the search help text being displayed-

 ## The method attribute